PAERATA13 — ArtStudioSpace

 In 2015, she moves from Christchurch to the North island to be closer to her family and her origins.
 She now lives at Mangawhai Heads.

 Since 1979 Gayle Forster has been participating in solo, group and selected exhibitions throughout New Zealand and Australia.

-In 1918 and 1919 she continues with themes concerning changes to the land and issues that arise.
-The Pohutukawa tree 2019 for both it’s strength and it's fragility became her source of inspiration.
+In 2018-2020 she continues with themes concerning changes to the land and issues that arise.
+The Pohutukawa tree 2019 for both it's strength and it's fragility became her source of inspiration.
 In 2020 the protection of coastal birds on the Mangawhai bird refuge spit became a new focus.

 Above: Coloured woodcuts (from recent exhibition (Passage of Time)